kantohm11/String-breaking-instanton/README.md

 ## Julia Implementation

 The implementation will involve:
-1. Symbolic verification of the Euler-Lagrange equations using Symbolics.jl
-2. Function to convert piecewise linear functions to smooth approximations
+1. Function to convert piecewise linear functions to smooth approximations
-3. Implementation of the system functions and boundary conditions for the BVP
+2. Implementation of the system functions and boundary conditions for the BVP
-4. Setup of the semi-explicit DAE using a mass matrix formulation
+3. Setup of the semi-explicit DAE using a mass matrix formulation
-5. Numerical solution using Ascher methods from BoundaryValueDiffEq.jl
+4. Numerical solution using Ascher methods from BoundaryValueDiffEq.jl
-6. Visualization and analysis of the instanton solutions
+5. Visualization and analysis of the instanton solutions